airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

   Instruction                                                                                                                                                                                                                                                             Operands       Affected Flags
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -------------- ----------------
   movlmovl                                                                                                                                                                                                                                                                I/R/M, I/R/M   O/S/Z/A/C
-  This copies a word of data from one location to another. `movl %eax, %ebx` copies the contents of EAX to EBX
+  This copies a word of data from one location to another. `movl %eax, %ebx` copies the contents of _%eax_ to _%ebx_
   movbmovb                                                                                                                                                                                                                                                                I/R/M, I/R/M   O/S/Z/A/C
   Same as `movl`, but operates on individual bytes.
   lealleal                                                                                                                                                                                                                                                                M, I/R/M       O/S/Z/A/C
   This takes a memory location given in the standard format, and, instead of loading the contents of the memory location, loads the computed address.
-For example, `leal 5(%ebp,%ecx,1), %eax` loads the address computed by `5 + %ebp + 1*%ecx` and stores that in EAX
+For example, `leal 5(%ebp,%ecx,1), %eax` loads the address computed by `5 + %ebp + 1*%ecx` and stores that in _%eax_
   poplpopl                                                                                                                                                                                                                                                                R/M            O/S/Z/A/C
   Pops the top of the stack into the given location.
-This is equivalent to performing `movl (%esp), R/M` followed by `addl $4, %esp`. `popfl` is a variant which pops the top of the stack into the EFLAGSPERCENTeflags register.
+This is equivalent to performing `movl (%esp), R/M` followed by `addl $4, %esp`. `popfl` is a variant which pops the top of the stack into the _%eflags_ register.
   pushlpushl                                                                                                                                                                                                                                                              I/R/M          O/S/Z/A/C
   Pushes the given value onto the stack.
-This is the equivalent to performing `subl $4, %esp` followed by `movl I/R/M, (%esp)`. `pushfl` is a variant which pushes the current contents of the EFLAGSPERCENTeflags register onto the top of the stack.
+This is the equivalent to performing `subl $4, %esp` followed by `movl I/R/M, (%esp)`. `pushfl` is a variant which pushes the current contents of the _%eflags_ register onto the top of the stack.
   xchglxchgl                                                                                                                                                                                                                                                              R/M, R/M       O/S/Z/A/C
   Exchange the values of the given operands.